connervieira/Predator/DOCUMENTATION.md

     - You can install FSWebcam using the following command on a Debian based Linux machine: `sudo apt-get install fswebcam`
 5. Install the `validators` Python package.
     - `pip3 install validators`
+6. Install the `playsound` Python package.
+    - `pip3 install playsound`
-4. Download Predator.
+7. Download Predator.
     - Predator can be downloaded either from the V0LT website, or from it's GitHub page.
 The download straight from the V0LT website is recommended for sake of stability and completeness, but you're free to use GitHub as well if you're OK with using a less stable version of Predator.
     - V0LT website: <https://v0lttech.com/predator.php>
     - GitHub page: <https://v0lttech.com/predator.php>
         - `git clone https://github.com/connervieira/Predator`
-5. Extract Predator
+8. Extract Predator
     - After downloading Predator, regardless of where you get it from, extract it from the compressed archive (if necessary), and place it somewhere on your filesystem.